afterwind-io/comcat/README.md

 <!-- ![Downloads][download-badge] -->

-> :construction: Currently WIP. :construction:
->
-> It works fine but needs polishing. **Use with caution**.

 Share single connection between multiple browser tabs/windows and more.

 ## Introduction

 This library is currently aimed to solve a common problem:

-> I want to consume some messages pushed by the backend, but I don't want to
+> I want to consume some messages pushed by the backend, but ...
-> create a new connection every time I open a new tab/window.
+> - I don't want to create a new connection every time I open a new tab/window;
+> - Or, I want a single tab to receive the messages, and shared them between other tabs.

 `Comcat` offers some critical features around this topic, including: